Distinguished Keynote Speaker:

 We invite submission of papers for a 2-day conference on topics related to supply-side support for SMEs with special reference to the situation of the Asia and Pacific economies.
 We are looking for original papers in the field of theoretical, empirical and experimental economic research in the following areas:

 > Technological improvement

 > Skill development (education/vocational school, training for specific skills)

 > Capital raising (improving financial access such as bank loans, money lenders, crowd funding, and venture capital; improving credit databases; and tailoring banking regulation)

 > Infrastructure development such as industrial zones, roads, railways and ports.

 The ADBI, IFABS and UNESCAP, with the collaboration of the University of Nottingham and the University of Sheffield, are supporting this conference.

 Abstracts (250 words or less) must be submitted to email@example.com no later than June 30, 2017 as a Word document containing a title, name and affiliation of the author(s), contact information and the appropriate fields (JEL classifications).
 However, early applications with a full paper are preferred.
 The working language of the conference will be English.
 If there are two or more authors, please identify who will be attending.
 Selected papers will be notified by the end of July or earlier.
 A full draft paper will be required for the conference, and should be submitted by August 31, 2017.
 Authors would be required to make a 20 minutes presentation.
 One discussant per paper will comment on the paper and lead the discussion.

-We provide economy-class transport (international or domestic) to Bangkok and three nights accommodation for paper presenters.
+We provide economy-class transport (international or domestic) to Tokyo and three nights accommodation for paper presenters.

 Dr. Shamshad Akhtar, UNESCAP